mlabuda2/nf-tower-docs/docs/faqs.md

 No. As of April 2022, it is not possible to configure an input field ([example](https://github.com/nf-core/rnaseq/blob/master/nextflow_schema.json#L16-L21)) to support different mime types (e.g. a `text/csv`-type file during one execution, and a `text/tab-separated-values` file in a subsequent run).

 **<p data-question>Q: Why are my `--outdir` artefacts not available when executing runs in a cloud environment?**

 As of April 2022, Nextflow resolves relative paths against the current working directory.
 In a classic grid HPC, this normally corresponds to a subdirectory of the user's $HOME directory.
 In a cloud execution environment, however, the path will be resolved relative to the **container file system** meaning files will be lost when the container is termination.
 [See here for more details](https://github.com/nextflow-io/nextflow/issues/2661#issuecomment-1047259845).

 Tower Users can avoid this problem by specifying the following configuration in the **Advanced options > Nextflow config file** configuration textbox: `params.outdir = workDir + '/results`.
 This will ensure the output files are written to your stateful storage rather than ephemeral container storage.

+**<p data-question>Q: Can Nextflow be configured to ignore a Singularity cache?**

+Yes.
+To ignore the Singularity cache, add the following configuration item to your workflow: `process.container = 'file:///some/singularity/image.sif'`.

 ## Amazon-Specific Questions